-During the fourth quarter of 2021, we launched our fronting business, known as PLMR-FRONT.
-In a fronting agreement, we cede the majority of gross written premium and risk in exchange for a fronting fee, which is our primary source of profit in the arrangement.
-We have subsequently entered several fronting partnerships which drove the above increase in premiums.
+Fronting premiums represent premium where we subsequently cede the majority of the premium and risk in exchange for a fronting fee, which is our primary source of profit in the arrangement.
 The volume of fronting premiums written each period may vary due to the timing of entering new fronting partnerships and terminations of existing fronting partnerships.